Immediate Employment Opportunities

 Minimum Requirements:

-Candidates must possess a minimum of 10 or more years of law enforcement or other investigative experience, at least 5 years of which involved fraud or public integrity matters, and knowledge of New York state criminal, ethics, and lobbying laws.
+Candidates must possess a minimum of 10 years of law enforcement or other investigative experience, at least 5 years of which involved fraud or public integrity matters, and knowledge of New York state criminal, ethics, and lobbying laws.
 State government experience and experience with employment investigations, including sexual harassment, is preferred.

 Interested candidates should submit a current resume and cover letter, two writing samples, and the name, address, phone number and email address of three professional references, in confidence, to: